VoltCruelerz/OwlMarble-Magic/feats/feats.md

 As an action, you focus your mind and regain a number of psi points equal to your proficiency bonus.
 Once you have used this action, you cannot do so again until you finish a short rest.

+## Gift of the Chromatic Dragon [Updated]

+You've manifested some of the power of chromatic dragons, granting you the following benefits:

+- Increase an ability score by 1, to a maximum of 20.
+- As a bonus action, you can touch a simple or martial weapon and infuse it with one of the following damage types: acid, cold, fire, lightning, or poison.
+For the next minute, the weapon deals an extra 1d4 damage of the chosen type when it hits.
+After you use this bonus action, you can't do so again until you finish a long rest.
+- When you take acid, cold, fire, lightning, or poison damage, you can use your reaction to give yourself resistance to that instance of damage.
+You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ## Gift of the Giants [Pixel_Engine]